ffund/compe-design-project/lab2/input-output.md

 ```

 to run your code.
 Observe as the LED turns on, then off.

+You can also open a second terminal on your Pi, and run `gpio-readall` again.
+Note that the state of BCM pin 17 has changed to OUT, and its currect output value (0 or 1) at the time you run this command is also shown.

 Use `piscope` to view GPIO pin status in real time.
 Observe the line for BCM pin 17; can you see it toggle on and off?